tashaxanavsem82/team-sync-tasks/CONTRIBUTING.md

 ## Code Style
 - Follow the existing code style and structure.
-- Write clear and concise commit messages.
+- Write clear and concise commit messages, including details about the purpose of the changes.

 ## Testing
 - Include unit tests for any new functionalities.